linz/New-Zealand-Quasigeoid-2016-various-formats/README.md

 # New-Zealand-Quasigeoid-2016-various-formats
 LINZ provides authoritative NZGeoid2016 in Sideris (.sid) format.
 This folder provides other formats of this file so it may be easily included in software packages.
-These alternative formats are unsupported,
+These alternative formats are unsupported by LINZ. https://www.linz.govt.nz/guidance/geodetic-system/coordinate-systems-used-new-zealand/vertical-datums/gravity-and-geoid/new-zealand-quasigeoid-2016-nzgeoid2016